 Q: What should I do when a client seems never satisfied?

-A: Shift from subjective feedback to objective success criteria, reference your documented plan, and seek specifics on what’s missing.
-Maintain a paper trail of decisions.
+A: Shift from subjective feedback to objective success criteria, reference your documented plan, request specifics on what’s missing, and keep a paper trail of decisions.

 FAQ: Personalizing the client experience